Retired LCDR Carl Jewett

 Asbestos was used as a fireproof lining since baking ovens often reach extremely high temperatures.
 By doing so, the mineral kept the flames within the oven and prevented heat damage to any parts.

-Any person who worked near or with or repaired the ovens would have been exposed.
+Any person who worked near or with or repaired the ovens would have been exposed to asbestos in bakeries.
 Additionally, fibers sometimes fell into the bread while it was baking.
 Anyone who sold and bought the baked product also may have been exposed to asbestos.

 Asbestos is often found in older baking ovens.
 This is considered “legacy asbestos,” or any asbestos still existing from its original installation in the 20th century.
 Most asbestos exposure happening today is due to legacy asbestos.
 Pastry cooks, bakers, and pizza chefs are at risk of legacy asbestos exposure since any baking ovens from the 1980s or earlier may contain asbestos as a fireproofing agent.